aliciawyy/RepData_PeerAssessment2/index.md

 ### Economic Consequences

 We will use the **property damage** and **crop damage** to estimate the impact of different types of weather events on economy.
-The selection strategy is the same as the previous section.
-As explained in the section 2.7 of [Storm Data Documentation](https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf), we will need to restore the data from the orginal data file with the information in `PROPDMGEXP` and `CROPDMGEXP` and we will clean the data with other symboles in the same section.
+As explained in the section 2.7 of [Storm Data Documentation](https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf), we will need to restore the data from the orginal data file with the information in `PROPDMGEXP` and `CROPDMGEXP` and we will keep the data with other symboles without scaling.
 * K or k for thousands
 * M or m for millions
 * B or b for billions